 The Boone County Fire Protection District is currently accepting applications for the Spring Recruit Class starting in February.
-Applications will be accepted through October 31st, 2017.
-Interviews will take place starting the first week of November.
+Applications will be accepted through October 15, 2018.
+Interviews will take place during the last week of October.
 Applicants will take part in an interview, physical agility test (Physical Agility Test) and gear fitting.
 After the interview process, candidates will be selected based on fit for the fire district and where volunteers are needed.
 Applicants must be 18 year of age by the end of recruit class and have a valid drivers license.
 Interested applicants can receive answers to their questions by emailing email@example.com Apply to the Boone County Fire Protection District by filling out an application at the following link Apply Now

 The fire district also offers a summer recruit program during the month of June.
 This recruit program is offered during daytime hours, Monday through Friday from 8A-5P over a four week period.